tsackton/taelgar/Gazetteer/The Central Highlands Region/Dwarven Kingdoms/Dwarven Kingdoms.md

 The basic plotline: historically, the southern kingdoms ([[Ardith]] and [[Khatridun]]) were the center of power, the oldest/richest kingdoms, dating back to even before the founding of [[Drankor]], while Am’khazar to the northwest got by on trading mineral wealth while [[Nidzahar]] was a bit of a hippy backward (such as things exist in dwarven society).
 Then the [[Great War]] upends things, as the center of [[Khatridun]] is destroyed and all of [[Ardith]] is wiped out.
 The [[Ardith]] [[dwarves]] flee south to the Yuvanti, while the [[Khatridun]] turn inward looking for clues in dwarven history to recover what was lost and restore the golden age of [[dwarves]]. [[Nidzahar]], in contrast, looks to the [[Humans|human]] world and innovation, building on its artisan and craft-based traditions to push technological innovation.
 Throughout this, the kingdom of Am’khazar (the most traditional ‘dwarfish’ kingdom) chugs along on tradition and mining, while the weird, isolated [[dwarves]] of the north remain weird and isolated.

-Elsewhere in the world, of course, there are other dwarven kingdoms, but historically the five kingdoms of the ~Central Mountains~ have been the center of dwarven culture and the largest population centers of [[dwarves]].**
+Elsewhere in the world, of course, there are other dwarven kingdoms, but historically the five kingdoms of the [[~CentralMountains~]] have been the center of dwarven culture and the largest population centers of [[dwarves]].

 Possible Dwarven names for things:
 ~CentralMountains>~: Sheth’abad; Shethrabad; Abadkan;